Listing Status

 Threats

 Alterations and destruction of xeric uplands seem to be the biggest threat to the short-tailed snake.
 The clear cutting of longleaf pine and turkey oak in their habitat is thought to seriously affect the short-tailed snake (Campbell and Moler 1992).
-Crowned snakes are abundant in xeric habitats and this loss of habitat affects their main food supply (Mushinsky and Witz 1993, Enge 1997).
+The loss of xeric habitats where crowned snakes are abundant, affects the main food supply of the short-tailed snake (Mushinsky and Witz 1993, Enge 1997).
 Increased predation from red fire ants is also a potential threat to the short-tailed snake (Mount 1981).

 Conservation and Management